markjnkim/es_mod/01-html/content/step-6-reach-out.md

   color: white;
 }
 ```
-It is important to note that in the CSS rule above targetting the child `div`, we overwrote the default `display` property for a `div` and changed it from `block` to `inline-block`.
+It is important to note that in the CSS rule above targeting the child `div`, we overwrote the default `display` property for a `div` and changed it from `block` to `inline-block`.
 This allows the `.contact-info` container to sit on the same row as the `iframe` element *and* allows us to assign a width, something that the property value `inline` would not let us do.

 Another important property used here is the `vertical-align` property.
 > **Pause**: Please take a moment think about what the purpose of the `vertical-align` property and what problem it solves here.